RobertJ1102/SP2025_Group_5/README.md

 &lt;Instructions for how to run your project.
 Include the URI to your project at the top if applicable.&gt;

 Run `docker-compose up --build` in the root directory to start the project.
-The frontend will be available at `http://127.0.0.1:3000` and the backend will be available at `api`.
+The frontend will be available at `localhost:8080` and the backend will be available at `/api`.